3 Best Countries for Play-to-Earn Games Registration in 2022

 Each of the above-mentioned jurisdictions has its advantages and disadvantages and you should understand that in the crypto-legal world there are no universal approaches or “one-size-fits-all” solutions.
 Caymans is the cheapest and easiest way, but it has the offshore reputation; Hong Kong is a golden route with certain issues; and Switzerland is the most expensive but the most reputable option.
 The choice is yours.

 To make a more informed decision on these options and compare them with other possibilities of play-to-earn game legal wrappers, you can book a Legal Discovery Session with one of Legal Nodes’ experts.
-During the 1-hour session, you will get:
+During the session, you will get:

 - An intro to crypto-friendly countries–specifically which ones may be the best jurisdictions for your play-to-earn game;